powsybl/powsybl-optimizer/open-reac/README.md

 AMPL is a proprietary tool that works as an optimization modelling language, and it can be interfaced with many solvers.

-AMPL is sold by many companies including Artelys.
-You can find keys [here](https://www.artelys.com/solvers/ampl/).

 To run OpenReac, you must add in your `~/.itools/config.yml` an ampl section like this:
 ```yaml
 ampl:
   # Change to the ampl folder path that contains the ampl executable
   homeDir: /home/user/ampl
 ```

+AMPL is sold by many companies, including Artelys, and you can find keys [here](https://www.artelys.com/solvers/ampl/).

 ### Non-linear optimization solver